Mayur-1976/skills-copilot-codespaces-vscode/README.md

    git add skills.js
    ```

-2. Next from the VS Code terminal stage and commit the changes to the repository:
+2. Next from the VS Code terminal stage and commit the changes to the repository

    ```
    git commit -m "Copilot first commit"